MiguelMSandin/phylogeniesQuickStart/README.md

 ## Before starting, why phylogenetic inference?
 (If you are only interested on the 'how', you can directly go to the [summary](https://github.com/MiguelMSandin/phylogeniesQuickStart#summary) section).

 Phylogenetic inference allows the exploration of **evolutionary relationships** among taxa beyond a pure pair-wise comparison.
 Evolutionary relationships are normally inferred from observed intrinsic properties of a group of organisms such as DNA sequences, protein sequences or morphological traits.
+The first phylogenetic analysis performed by Carl Woese and George Fox defined the primary domains of life through 16S rRNA characterization ([Woese and Fox, 1977](https://www.pnas.org/doi/full/10.1073/pnas.74.11.5088)).
+They provided a simple matrix of pairwise comparisons among DNA sequences, yet opened the doors for a much complex field of molecular evolution.
 When reconstructing evolutionary patterns, we assume common ancestry and a bifurcating history in the diversification of the studied organisms.
 And the best (or most accepted) way to represent such patterns is the so called **phylogenetic tree**.

 ## What is a phylogenetic tree?
 The simplest answer is **a hypothesis** on the evolutionary relationships among the studied set of taxa or *phylogenetic species*, understanding *species* as genes, proteins or sepcific morphological traits.